Project-OSRM/osrm-backend/docs/profiles.md

 Forks can be emitted between roads of similar priority category only.
 Obvious choices follow a major priority road, if the priority difference is large.

 ### Using raster data
-OSRM has build-in support for loading an interpolating raster data in ASCII format.
+OSRM has built-in support for loading an interpolating raster data in ASCII format.
 This can be used e.g. for factoring in elevation when computing routes.

 Use `raster:load()` in your `setup` function to load data and store the source in your configuration hash: